How to Check That Facebook’s Pixel is Installed and Working

 In the code of your site, search for the pixel tracking code.
 I recommend searching for your unique Facebook pixel ID specifically, but you can also search for "Facebook Pixel Code" like in my example below.

-Facebook Pixel Code in Source
+Facebook Pixel Code In Source

 It should show up wherever you installed the pixel, usually your site header.
 If not, you do not have your pixel properly installed.